Last Updated on

 There are other plan options in-between which basically offer a sliding scale of visitors, capacity limits and features.
 But even the smallest plan is fairly expensive.
 So what exactly is the selling point for the WordPress hosting plans?

-BlueHost has a lot of great features which bloggers and other website owners will likely be drawn to.
-But there are also some issues which will definitely cause some potential users to turn away...Let’s take a look.
+This isn’t a completely negative BlueHost review, they have a lot of great features which bloggers and other website owners will likely be drawn to.
+But there are also some issues which will definitely cause some potential users to turn away…Let’s take a look.
 And unlike other Bluehost.com reviews, I’m going to tell you both the good AND the bad:

 Also included are SSH access for secure browsing, IP address blacklists to deal with trolls and hot link protection to guard against content theft.

 This is where BlueHost really shines.
-If you take a look at their page, you'll see that they offer plans that cover just about every hosting need.
-We're concentrating on their shared hosting today, but even there they provide a lot to customers.
+If you take a look at the BlueHost pricing page, you’ll see that they offer plans that cover just about every hosting need.
+We’re concentrating on their shared hosting today, but even there they provide a lot to customers.
 They have three different shared hosting plans, each at fairly low introductory prices.

 - Basic: $2.95/month